eddmann/eddmann.github.io/_posts/2020/2020-11-11-creating-a-react-based-chess-game-with-wasm-bots-in-typescript.md

   });
 ```

-For client-based visual considerations I set a small delay before resolving the Promise, this gives the impression of the Bot 'doing work' to make the decision.
+For client-based visual considerations I set a small delay before resolving the Promise.
+This gives the impression of the Bot 'doing work' to make the decision.
 With this bot now available, I moved on to expressing externally provided Bots.
 Using [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) and the [Universal Chess Interface](https://en.wikipedia.org/wiki/Universal_Chess_Interface) (UCI) I found it possible to interface with several different JavaScript/WASM-based Chess Bots.
-The code executed in the Web Worker either being JavaScript-based in the case of [op12no2/lozza](https://github.com/op12no2/lozza) and WASM-based in the case of the Stockfish-port [nmrugg/stockfish.js](https://github.com/nmrugg/stockfish.js/).
+The code executed in the Web Worker was either JavaScript-based in the case of [op12no2/lozza](https://github.com/op12no2/lozza) or WASM-based in the case of the Stockfish-port [nmrugg/stockfish.js](https://github.com/nmrugg/stockfish.js/).

 ```typescript
 const uciWorker = (file: string, actions: Array<string>): UninitialisedBot => () => {